 A few steps away, behind the Place du Tertre, is the Paroisse Saint-Pierre de Montmartre at 2 Rue du Mont-Cenis.
 This church is the relic of a 12th-century Benedictine Abbey, however the history dates back further.
 The Church of Saint-Pierre was built on the site of a 7th-century (Merovingian era) house of worship, which was constructed over an ancient Roman temple dedicated to Mercury.

-The interior of the Paroisse Saint-Pierre de Montmartre has preserved some of the architectural features of the original Merovingian church, including the four black marble columns in the choir and at the west end of the nave.
+The interior of the Paroisse Saint-Pierre de Montmartre has retained features of the original Merovingian church, including the four black marble columns in the choir and at the west end of the nave.
 Besides its 7th-century vestiges, the Church of Saint-Pierre exemplifies Early Gothic architecture; the choir was consecrated in 1147 in the presence of the great Catholic reformer Bernard of Clairvaux.
 The interior also has contemporary stained-glass windows by Max Ingrand.

 The collection of around 6,000 pieces includes the work of Montmartre's celebrated artists including Modigliani and Vuillard as well as the Nabis, Fauvist, and Symbolist painters.
 Among the famous works on display are the original posters for the Lapin Agile and Chat Noir cabarets.
 There is even a room devoted to art depicting the French Cancan dance.